cmdszh/hello-world/README.md

 # hello-world
 short description with hello world

-Hubot here,this is the realy first time I use github to creat branch.
+cmdszh here,this is the realy first time I use github to creat branch.